Everette Lee DeGolyer: Later life and philanthropic activities

-The DeGolyer Library at Southern Methodist University was established in 1957 by gifts from DeGolyer and his wife, Nell, and from bequest in his will.
+The DeGolyer Library at Southern Methodist University was established in 1957 by gifts from DeGolyer and his wife, Nell, and from a bequest in his will.
 DeGolyer served on the boards of the Dallas Museum of Art, the Dallas Arboretum, and the Dallas Public Library.
 The DeGolyers lived at Rancho Encinal, a Spanish Colonial Revival home in Dallas, elegantly furnished with an extensive library and museum-quality furniture and art.
-The 1940 estate, located on the shores of White Rock Lake, across the lake from H L Hunt's Mt Vernon Estate, would later become the permanent location of the Dallas Arboretum and Botanical Gardens.
+The 1940 estate, located on the shores of White Rock Lake, across the lake from H. L. Hunt's Mt Vernon Estate, would later become the permanent location of the Dallas Arboretum and Botanical Gardens.
 The DeGolyer Estate is listed on the National Register of Historic Places.

 Everette and Nell DeGolyer had four children: Nell Virginia, born in Norman, Oklahoma, Dorothy Margaret, Cecilia Jeanne, and Everett Lee Jr, all born in Montclair, New Jersey.
 Cecilia married George C. McGhee, a protégé of Everette's, who would serve as a U.S. Undersecretary of State and U.S. Ambassador to West Germany and Turkey.
 DeGolyer was a prolific collector of rare books, donating his collection on the history of science to the University of Oklahoma and his collection of rare books of modern American and English writers to the University of Texas at Austin.
 The literary collections he donated included early editions of books by English authors Charles Dickens, Rudyard Kipling, Robert Louis Stevenson, George Bernard Shaw, Lewis Carroll, and American writers Walt Whitman, Henry David Thoreau, Herman Melville, Ernest Hemingway, Sherwood Anderson, Booth Tarkington, and Christopher Morley.